-Around this time of the year, parents and small business owners alike join in the holiday spirit and try to delight the people they love most, whether that means children or customers.
+Around this time of the year, parents and small business owners alike join in the holiday spirit and try to delight the people they love most, whether that means children or customers, with their small business holiday marketing.
 In keeping with a somewhat new holiday tradition, we wanted to share what Elf on the Shelf can teach small business owners.
-Despite the sneaky nature of the elf, the creators of the concept showcased some of the necessary skills required of small business owners: authenticity, consistency, and daring to be bold.
+Despite the sneaky nature of the elf, the creators of the concept showcased some of the necessary skills required of small business owners for their holiday marketing: authenticity, consistency, and daring to be bold.

 Lessons from Elf on the Shelf

 1. The idea for Elf on the Shelf occurred over a cup of tea between a mother and daughter who decided to make their own family's holiday tradition a business.
 There was no initial business plan or attempt to commandeer the holidays, just the thought that others could share in the joy that their own family's tradition brought to them.
 Lesson learned: As you build your business, make sure you include a personal touch.
 If you’re close to the cause you’re promoting, your passion will make it easier to turn an idea for your business into a success.

 2. Six years of development and branding went into Elf on the Shelf before it became a holiday sensation.
 Though they were consistent with their product, the creators never could have anticipated that a paparazzi photo of Jennifer Garner’s child holding “Elf on the Shelf” would appear on the Today Show and create a new children’s holiday phenomenon.
 Lesson learned: While Elf on the Shelf’s popularity soared via a serendipitous sighting, prepare your business for any amount of publicity by creating a consistent image and branding.
 The easier your product or service can be identified by customers and prospects, the more likely your brand will affix itself in customers’ minds.